Select Page

 She loves new adventures, cooking, hiking and has a great love for Japanese culture and Japanese arts and crafts.
 Visit her personal blog at http://heathergreenwood.wordpress.com/.

-Michael JacobMichael Jacob holds the rank of 2nd degree black belt in aikido and 1st degree black belt in iaido.
-He began martial arts by studying Taekwondo and Hapkido for 14 years as taught by Richard Crobarger.
-While employed in law enforcement, Michael was an instructor for 9 years in use of force and arrest and control techniques as taught by Robert Koga, a system based on Aikido.
+Michael JacobMichael Jacob holds the rank of 2nd degree black belt in aikido and 2nd degree black belt in iaido.
+He began martial arts studying Taekwondo and Hapkido for 14 years as taught by Richard Crobarger.
+While employed in law enforcement, Michael coordinated arrest and control tactics training for the Murrieta Police Department.
+He was an instructor in use of force and arrest and control techniques as taught by Robert Koga, a system based on Aikido.
 Michael began training in Aikido under Greenwood Sensei in 2016.

 Greenwood Aikido is affiliated with Nishikaze Aikido Society Of America and Aikikai Foundation Tokyo, Japan.
 All student and instructor ranking is accredited through the Aikido world headquarters (Aikikai Foundation), Tokyo.